Watson visits Browns as 2nd grand jury declines to indict

 “Accordingly, this matter is closed,” Brazoria County District Attorney Tom Selleck said in a statement.

-Only hours earlier, Watson arrived at Cleveland’s headquarters in Berea, Ohio, wearing an orange throwback Browns jacket.
-His arrival was delayed so Watson could give depositions Tuesday and Wednesday in Houston in the civil lawsuits.
+Only hours earlier, Watson, wearing an orange throwback Browns jacket, arrived at the team’s headquarters in Berea, Ohio.
+His trip to Ohio had been delayed so Watson could give depositions Tuesday and Wednesday in Houston in some of the civil lawsuits.

-Two weeks ago, a grand jury in Harris County, Texas, where Houston is located, declined to indict Watson on criminal charges after considering evidence related to nine criminal complaints that had been filed with Houston police.
-The tenth criminal complaint was heard in neighboring Brazoria County.
+TV cameras captured Watson walking into the facility shortly before noon and being escorted upstairs.
+He underwent a physical, the last stage in finalizing his $230 million contract, and the Browns were still ironing out plans for a possible introductory news conference Friday.

+If he meets with media, it will be the first time reporters can ask Watson about the allegations or the Browns ownership and front office about their decision to trade for the 26-year-old with so much legal baggage.

-That case was referred to the Brazoria County District Attorney’s Office, which did not begin investigating until the nine criminal complaints in Harris County were concluded, said Rusty Hardin, Watson’s lead attorney.
+The Brazoria County District Attorney’s Office did not begin investigating the other complaint until the nine in Harris County were concluded, said Rusty Hardin, Watson’s lead attorney.

-According to the woman’s lawsuit, she alleged that during two massage sessions in November 2020 in a home in the Houston suburb of Pearland, in Brazoria County, Watson tried to get her to touch his penis and ejaculated during the session.
+According to the woman’s lawsuit, during two massage sessions in November 2020 in a home in the Houston suburb of Pearland, in Brazoria County, Watson tried to get her to touch his penis and ejaculated during the session.

 Watson has maintained his innocence while saying any sexual activity during the sessions was consensual.